Place des Arts

 Place des Arts Box office

-Monday to Saturday: from noon to 8:30 pm or a half-hour after the start of the last performance.
+Monday to Saturday: from noon to 6 pm or half hour after the beginning of the last show.

 Please allow a minimum of a half-hour to pick up your tickets at the box office before a performance.